Julie Nightingale

 Postgraduate supervision

-Currently supervising four students in the areas of simulation, cancer survivorship, healthcare leadership and continuing competency assessments.
+Currently supervising four students in the areas of practice-based simulation, cancer survivorship, professional research culture and social work early career experiences.

 Cancel event